DevOpsCoin/core/docs/token/BRANDING_IDENTITY.md

 **One-liner**

-> Build a sustainable memecoin economy that directly funds open-source DevOps innovation.
+> Build a sustainable memecoin economy that directly funds open-source innovation.

 **Three-liner (for press, site, and investor decks)**